MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/CircularityDesignPrinciple.md

 ms.author: cdmditeam
 ---

-# Circularity design principle in CloudforSustainabilityWasteDataModel(CircularityDesignPrinciple)
+# Circularity design principle in Cloud for Sustainability waste data model(CircularityDesignPrinciple)

 Describes the circularity princple followed to produce the finished good such as durability, reusability or repairability.